NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 OAPP's (OASIS Apps) that use the OASIS API can be deployed anywhere across any network, platform, API or protocol.
 This includes Holochain, every popular blockchain, ActivityPub, IPFS, SOLID & many more... check the growing list of providers supported below..

-Gone are the days of having to write multiple dApps and having to spend lots of time setting up your dev enviroment for each one such as the network, wallet, account, etc. The OASIS API can manage all of this for you with one simple to use UI (web, desktop and Unity versions planned).
+Gone are the days of having to write multiple dApps and having to spend lots of time setting up your dev environment for each one such as the network, wallet, account, etc. The OASIS API can manage all of this for you with one simple to use UI (web, desktop and Unity versions planned).
 The Unity UI will in fact be Our World and will be the most feature rich through the XR interface.

 You can also of course fully manage every feature and option through the API itself so you could even write your own UI to it if you so wished.

 <a name="oapps---full-cross-api-support-across-all-networks-platforms-apis-protocols"></a>
 ### OAPPS - Full Cross-API Support Across All Networks/Platforms/APIs/Protocols

 OAPP's that use the OASIS API can access all API functions of the various supported providers (networks/platforms/APIs/Protocols) through a simple asbstraction layer built on top of them.
+Gone are the days of having to learn many API's, you only need to learn one... the OASIS API and it will take care of the rest for you... happy days! :)

+You can of course still call through to a specefic provider API if you still need to or need greater control over that specefic provider.

 ### OAPPS - Full support (create/deploy/consume) for Smart Contracts (SOLIDITY) across ANY supported Provider (Network/platform/API/protocol)

 Smart Contracts will be supported across any of the supported providers (network/platform/API/protocol), so you only need to write the contract once for your OAPP and then deploy your OAPP once and it will then take care of deploying and running your app/smart contract across all supported providers (network/platform/API/protocol).

 <a name="one-api-to-rule-them-all---abstraction-layer-over-the-new-distributed-decentralised-internet"></a>
+###
-### One API To Rule Them All - Abstraction Layer Over The New Distributed Decentralised Internet (IoT)
+ One API To Rule Them All - Abstraction Layer Over The New Distributed Decentralised Internet (IoT)

 The OASIS API will allow you to connect into everything including e-commerce, trading, security, social networks, blockchains, holochain networks, etc.